Turn on Chromebook accessibility features

 To click without physically pressing your mouse or touchpad, follow the steps above to turn on "Automatically click when the mouse pointer stops."

 You can set how long your Chromebook pauses before clicking:

 - Point your mouse at the "Delay before click" drop-down menu.

 - From the list that opens, choose how long you’d like your Chromebook to pause before clicking.

 First, press Search, Shift, Alt, or Ctrl, whichever key starts the keyboard shortcut.
 Next:

 - To keep a key pressed until you finish the keyboard shortcut, or until you unpress it, press the key twice.

 - To unpress a key, press it a third time.

-For your security, your Chromebook will not say your password out loud when you sign in.
+For your security, your Chromebook won't say your password out loud when you sign in.
+Learn more about ChromeVox

 To use a refreshable Braille display, plug the display into a USB port on your Chromebook, then turn on spoken feedback by pressing Ctrl + Alt + z.